SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise4/README.md

 Next we need to create actual roles from the role-template using the __Application Role Builder__, which is part of the XS Advanced Administration Tools.

-To open the Administration Tools, we need to find out there url.
+To open the Administration Tools, we need to find out the url.
 Therefore open a command prompt and type in the following xs command to switch to the "SAP" space:

 ```
 xs target -s SAP